Assistant District Attorney (Admitted Attorney: Intake Bureau)

 - review all incoming police paperwork for legal sufficiency;

-- discuss incoming cases with police to correct defects in charges and to prepare evidentiary checklists;
+- discuss incoming cases with police to correct defects in charges;

 - prepare arraignment notices and assessment reports;